 Tales from the vineyard

 Ruby red, intense and complex, with golden yellow hues or burgundy overtones like fiery rows of sunlit autumn vines.
-Castiglion del Bosco has kept faith with the land and grape varieties, reviving the art of the vineyard to create wine that is modern, yet deeply rooted in local tradition.
+Castiglion del Bosco has kept faith with the land and grape varieties, reviving the art of the vineyard to create wine that is elegant and deeply rooted in local tradition.

 Castiglion del Bosco is a historic winery and the fifth biggest producer of Brunello di Montalcino, grown on sixty hectares of its vineyard.
-It was a founding member of the Consorzio del Vino Brunello di Montalcino.
-The harvest, a two-stage hand selection process (unchanged since the 18th century), and barrel-aging in the 4,000 m2 winery are rituals supervised by our Wine Master Nicolò D’Afflitto and enologist Cecilia Leoneschi.
+It was a founding member of the Consorzio del Vino Brunello di Montalcino back in 1967.
+The harvest, a two-stage hand selection process (unchanged since the 18th century), and barrel-aging in the 4,000 m2 winery are rituals supervised by our enologist Cecilia Leoneschi.
 Visits to wineries, vineyards and tastings are a wonderful experience to share.